The light MSSM Higgs boson mass for large $\tan\beta$ and complex input parameters: Numerical results

 Here, we study the numerical effects of including N$^3$LL resummation at leading order in the strong gauge coupling (see \Sec{sec:04_NNNLL}) into our hybrid framework.
 We study a simple single-scale scenario in which all non-SM masses are set to the common scale \msusy.
 Furthermore, we set all trilinear soft SUSY-breaking couplings, except for $A_t$, to zero.
 We define the stop parameters in the \DR scheme at the scale \msusy.
 We set $\tan\beta=10$.

 In \Fig{fig:NNNLL}, we compare the results obtained using three different accuracy levels to each other: NNLL resummation with the SM top Yukawa coupling extracted at the two-loop level, NNLL resummation with the SM top Yukawa coupling extracted at the three-loop level and N$^3$LL resummation, which also involves the SM top-Yukawa coupling extracted at the three-loop level.
+The plots in the right part of the Figure display the difference $\Delta M_h$ between the curves in the left panel (see legends of the corresponding plots).
 In the upper plots, the different results are shown as a function of \msusy.
 In the upper left plot, the three results (blue, red and green lines) are shown for vanishing stop mixing (solid lines) and for $\xt = -\sqrt{6}$ (dashed lines).
 For vanishing stop mixing, all three results are in good agreement with each other for low \msusy.
 If \msusy is raised, there is, however, an increasing difference between the NNLL result (with the two-loop level SM top Yukawa coupling) and the two results involving the three-loop level SM top-Yukawa coupling of up to $\sim 1\gev$ for $\msusy\sim 100\tev$.
 This shift is almost completely caused by including the three-loop corrections to the extraction of the SM top Yukawa coupling, since the NNLL result with the SM top Yukawa coupling extracted at the three-loop level and the N$^3$LL result are in very good agreement also for $\msusy\sim 100\tev$.
 Also for $\xt=-\sqrt{6}$, the NNLL result with the SM top Yukawa coupling extracted at the three-loop level and the N$^3$LL result are in good agreement across the considered \msusy range (within $\sim 0.3\gev$).
-This difference is displayed by the red curve in the upper right plot of \Fig{fig:NNNLL}.
+This difference, is displayed by the red curve in the upper right plot of \Fig{fig:NNNLL}.
 The NNLL result with the SM top Yukawa coupling extracted at the two-loop level deviates from the other two results by $\sim 0.7\gev$, as shown by the blue curve in the top right plot of \Fig{fig:NNNLL}.
-In this plot, furthermore the estimate of the uncertainty associated with the truncation error in the calculation of the \order{\alt\als^2} threshold correction for the Higgs self-coupling, obtained mainly by switching between different parameterizations of the top-Yukawa coupling (see~\cite{Harlander:2018yhj} for more details), is shown as a green band.
+In this plot, furthermore the estimate of the uncertainty associated with the truncation error in the calculation of the \order{\alt\als^2} threshold correction for the Higgs self-coupling, obtained by including only partially known terms of higher-order in the hierarchy expansion (see~\cite{Harlander:2018yhj} for more details), is shown as a green band.
 We find that this estimate is of the same size as the shift induced by including the \order{\alt\als^2} threshold correction.